nImEHuntet/NIS2-Compliance-Testing-Tool-for-Hospitals/README.md

 ![Python](https://img.shields.io/badge/python-3.8%2B-blue.svg)
 ![Status](https://img.shields.io/badge/status-research%20prototype-green.svg)

-A transparent, deterministic, **locally-run** self-assessment tool that measures a healthcare organisation's readiness for the EU **NIS2 Directive** (Directive (EU) 2022/2555).
-It scores an organisation against **16 Risk Management Measures (RMMs)** and **30 evidence-weighted questions** mapped directly to NIS2 Article 21 and the Irish NCSC's RMM taxonomy, then generates a board-ready report with a maturity tier, prioritised gap analysis and a **30-60-90 day remediation roadmap**.
+A transparent, deterministic, **locally-run** self-assessment tool that measures a healthcare organization's readiness for the EU **NIS2 Directive** (Directive (EU) 2022/2555).
+It scores an organization against **16 Risk Management Measures (RMMs)** and **30 evidence-weighted questions** mapped directly to NIS2 Article 21 and the Irish NCSC's RMM taxonomy, and then generates a board-ready report with a maturity tier, a prioritized gap analysis, and a **30-60-90-day remediation roadmap**.

-It runs entirely on your own machine and **never ingests patient or production data** — only *references* to evidence (e.g. a policy ID) — so it stays clear of GDPR concerns and can be run inside a segregated clinical network.
+It runs entirely on your own machine, **never ingests patient or production data**, and only *references* evidence (e.g., a policy ID).
+This means that it stays clear of GDPR concerns and can be run inside a segregated clinical network.

-> Developed as the artefact for an MSc Cybersecurity thesis (*NIS2 Compliance and Cybersecurity Resilience in Critical Healthcare Infrastructure*, Munster Technological University).
+> Developed as the artifact for an MSc Cybersecurity thesis (*NIS2 Compliance and Cybersecurity Resilience in Critical Healthcare Infrastructure*, Munster Technological University).
 Tailored to healthcare but re-parameterisable for other NIS2 sectors.

 ---

 ## Key features

-- **Regulator-aligned:** 16 RMMs map 1:1 to the NCSC's published Risk Management Measures and back to NIS2 Article 21 / 20 / 23.
+- **Regulator-aligned:** 16 RMMs map 1:1 to the NCSC's published Risk Management Measures and back to NIS2 Articles 21 / 20 / 23.
 - **Evidence-weighted scoring:** every answer is scaled by an *evidence-assurance* multiplier, so an unproven "Yes" scores no better than a well-evidenced "Partial".
-- **Deterministic & auditable:** no AI, no black box — any score can be reconstructed by hand.
+- **Deterministic & auditable:** no AI, no black box.
+Any score can be reconstructed by hand.
-- **Board-ready PDF report:** executive risk statement, radar/bar charts, prioritised remediation with owners, 30-60-90 roadmap, per-system RTO/RPO recovery objectives, and 24-hour incident-reporting readiness.
+- **Board-ready PDF report:** executive risk statement, radar/bar charts, prioritized remediation with owners, 30-60-90 roadmap, per-system RTO/RPO recovery objectives, and 24-hour incident-reporting readiness.
 - **Privacy by design:** local-only, no network calls, no sensitive data ingested.
 - **Reproducible:** every assessment is defined by a JSON dataset and regenerates identical output.